Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the maximum amount of data (measured in megabytes per second) that can be moved across the external memory interface in one second.
-It is calculated by multiplying the interface width by its memory speed.
-If the card has DDR memory, it should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be moved over the external memory interface in a second.
+The number is calculated by multiplying the card's bus width by the speed of its memory.
+In the case of DDR type RAM, it should be multiplied by 2 once again.
 If DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
+The higher the card's memory bandwidth, the better the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This is calculated by multiplying the total texture units by the core speed of the chip.
-The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to its local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of colour ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices